JerrySJoseph/jerrysjoseph/README.md

 - 👨‍💻 A list of my projects is available at my [portfolio](https://me.jscloud.in)

-- 📝 I regularly write articles on [The Droid Hub](https://thedroidhub.com/)
+- 📝 I regularly write articles on [The Droid Hub](https://thedroidhub.com/) (Down due to maintenance)

 - 💬 Ask me anything about **Android or Web development**